rust-lang/rustup/doc/src/installation/other.md

 You can fetch an older version from `https://static.rust-lang.org/rustup/archive/{rustup-version}/{target-triple}/rustup-init[.exe]`

+To install `rustup` from source, check out the git repository from
-To install from source just run `cargo run --release`.
-Note that currently `rustup` only builds on nightly Rust, and that after installation the `rustup` toolchains will supersede any pre-existing toolchains by prepending `~/.cargo/bin` to the `PATH` environment variable.
+<https://github.com/rust-lang/rustup> and run `cargo run --release`.
+Note that
+currently `rustup` only builds on nightly Rust, and that after installation the `rustup` toolchains will supersede any pre-existing toolchains by prepending `~/.cargo/bin` to the `PATH` environment variable.